behave/behave/docs/gherkin.rst

 **Good practices for using Background**

-Don’t use “Background” to set up complicated state unless that state is actually something the client needs to know.
+Don’t use "Background" to set up complicated state unless that state is actually something the client needs to know.
- For example, if the user and site names don’t matter to the client, you should use a high-level step such as “Given that I am logged in as a site owner”.
+ For example, if the user and site names don’t matter to the client, you should use a high-level step such as "Given that I am logged in as a site owner".

-Keep your “Background” section short.
+Keep your "Background" section short.
  You’re expecting the user to actually remember this stuff when reading your scenarios.
 If the background is more than 4 lines long, can you move some of the irrelevant details into high-level steps?
-See Calling Steps from Step Definitions.
+See `calling steps from other steps`_.

-Make your “Background” section vivid.
+Make your "Background" section vivid.
- You should use colorful names and try to tell a story, because the human brain can keep track of stories much better than it can keep track of names like “User A”, “User B”, “Site 1”, and so on.
+ You should use colorful names and try to tell a story, because the human brain can keep track of stories much better than it can keep track of names like "User A", "User B", "Site 1", and so on.

 Keep your scenarios short, and don’t have too many.
  If the background section has scrolled off the screen, you should think about using higher-level steps, or splitting the features file in two.

+.. _`calling steps from other steps`: api.html#calling-steps-from-other-steps

 Scenarios
 ---------